A Bosun is an unlicensed head of the Deck Rating Department. He is primarily responsible for various deck operations on board.

 - Follow company policies and procedures.

-- Meet with Chief Officer daily in the morning to discuss the progress of work.
+- Meet with the Chief Officer daily in the morning to discuss the progress of work.

 - Efficient working routine of deck ratings.